 After settling in, we have a briefing, and may take a short walk nearby to familiarize ourselves.
 Our excellent hotel is perfectly situated in the heart of the Forest, with walks directly into the woods and the possibility of Hawfinch nearby.
 Our excursions from here are within a short drive, giving us more time for birdwatching.
 The hotel dates back to the 17th century when it was used as a hunting lodge, and is full of character with an excellent and varied menu.
 Four nights at Speech House Hotel, Forest of Dean.

-A day exploring the Forest of Dean.
-Our main targets will be Hawfinch and displaying Goshawk, but we'll also be looking for other woodland birds.
-We take walks at various locations around the Forest.
+A day exploring the Forest of Dean, where our main targets will be Hawfinch and displaying Goshawk.
 On a sunny day the Goshawks could be displaying, hopefully we can see them performing their magnificent ‘butterfly’ and even their ‘sky-dancing’ display flights.
-Resident Hawfinch numbers can be boosted in winter by European birds and rove the forest in small elusive flocks, sometimes in mixed feeding flocks of Common Crossbill, Redpoll, Siskin and Brambling.
-Marsh Tit, Nuthatch, and Treecreeper should be encountered, and if we’re very lucky Lesser-spotted Woodpecker and Firecrest.
-Over recent years the Forest has held wintering Great Grey Shrike, plus Fieldfare and Redwing, so we shall be searching for these too if present.
+Resident Hawfinch numbers can be boosted in winter by European birds and rove the forest in small elusive groups, sometimes in mixed feeding flocks of Common Crossbill, Redpoll, Siskin and Brambling.
+Other species including Redwing, Fieldfare, Marsh Tit, Nuthatch, and Treecreeper should be encountered and if very lucky, rare Lesser-spotted Woodpecker and Firecrest.
+Over recent years the Forest has held wintering Great Grey Shrike too.
 For those who wish to, we can take twilight walks looking for Wild Boar.

 Today we drive down from the forest escarpment into the Severn Vale, where we spend the day exploring the Severn Estuary, an excellent place for wintering wildfowl and waders, and should see White-fronted Goose, Bewick's Swan, a variety of waders, raptors and more wildfowl.
-We visit WWT Slimbridge, founded by Peter Scott, and although this will form the centre of our activities, we may visit other sites such as Frampton Marsh and other Severn-side locations.
-Wildfowl and waders will certainly feature with Pintail, Lapwings mixed with Golden Plover, Ruff, and these places often turn up Peregrine, Merlin, the occasional harrier, and Short-eared Owl.
+We visit WWT Slimbridge, founded by Peter Scott, and although this will form the centre of our activities, we may visit other sites such as Frampton Marsh.
+Wildfowl and waders will certainly feature with Pintail, Lapwings mixed with Golden Plover, Ruff, and these places often turn up Peregrine, Merlin, Hen or Marsh Harrier and Short-eared Owl.
 Other wintering birds may include Bittern, Water Rail, Iceland, Glaucous and Mediterranean Gulls.

 Another day in the Forest to find species we may have not yet seen, including a visit to Symond’s Yat Rock viewpoint which not only gives stunning views over the River Wye but also has a resident pair of Peregrine and Raven.
-It’s also a good location for other interesting birds, with Goshawk, Red Kite, Buzzard, Sparrowhawk, a Cormorant roost and perhaps a chance of a passing Goosander.
-Additionally, we’ll explore the various water bodies around the Forest looking for Mandarin Ducks, Goosander, Dipper, Grey Wagtail and Kingfisher, and of course we may encounter any of the other Forest specialities at any time!
+A good location for other interesting birds, with Goshawk, Red Kite, Buzzard, Sparrowhawk, a Cormorant roost and perhaps a chance of a passing Goosander too.
+Additionally, we can explore the various water bodies around the Forest looking for Mandarin Ducks Goosander, Dipper, Grey Wagtail and Kingfisher.
 In the evening we can again try to see Wild Boar, and perhaps encounter a Woodcock or hear a Tawny Owl.

 After a little more time in the Forest and Wye Valley areas, we transfer to the Somerset Levels, where we stay for three nights.
 After arrival and settling-in, we should have time to begin exploring this excellent area for wildlife, including the awesome Starling murmuration.